Osiride-projects/CustomLibraries_C/README.md

 * Doubly Linked List
 * Binary Search Tree (BST)

 You can test these functions using the main.c file.
-  Complile from terminal using `make`.
+Complile from terminal typing `make`.